 Jack Niven pioneered wine grape planting in the Edna Valley in 1973.
 Recognizing the unique potential of the region, he championed the process of petitioning for it to become an AVA in 1982.
 The coolest growing region in all of California, as cited in a study by the University of Southern Oregon, the Edna Valley is a mere 5.4 miles from the Pacific Ocean.
 Formed over 120 million years ago by colliding tectonic plates in the Pacific, Edna Valley soils are made of the Diablo soil series.
 With slow permeability, good drainage and neutral pH, the soil in Edna Valley is perfect for growing grapes.
-Always looking forward, we have continually updated plantings and changed the varietal mix.
-Paragon Vineyard is currently planted to ten different varietals.

 "The Niven Family, pioneers of the Edna Valley, have been here since day one—living, breathing and farming their historic Paragon Vineyard since 1973.”

 Paragon Vineyard is planted to ten different ‘vitis vinifera’ grape varietals.
 These varietals originate from diverse countries.
 Chardonnay, Pinot Noir, Sauvignon Blanc, Syrah, Viognier and Grenache Blanc hail from France.
 Albarino finds its home in the northwestern region of Galicia in Spain.
 Pinot Gris originates from Burgundy.
 Grüner Veltliner’s home is Austria.
 Riesling is found along the river banks in south-west Germany, Austria and north eastern France.